michaelballos/dotfiles/README.md

 Careful!
 This will override existing files

-To sync on mac clone into ~ directory and run:
+To sync on mac clone into ~HOME directory and run:

 ```
 $ git clone https://github.com/michaelballos/dotfiles && cd dotfiles && ./install